MichalMarsalek/spf/README.md

 * ```spf.spf(n: int) -> int```
 Returns *spf(n)*.
 Case of *n > precomputed_n* is supported (via trial division).
 If the result is negative, it means that no prime in the precomputed range divides it, but it might be a composite.
+This affects other functions,
+for example if `precomputed_n = 10**7` then,
+`spf.factors(2 * 3 * 113 * 1125899906842679)` returns `[2, 3, 113, -1125899906842679]` because based on the precomputed primes we don't know if there isn't any divisor of 1125899906842679.
+If `precomputed_n = 10**7` it returns `[2, 3, 113, 1125899906842679]`.

 * ```spf.phi(n: int) -> n```
 Calculates *φ(n)*.
-If the result is negative, it's means that its absolute value is the correct value ⇔ n has just one prime factor above the precomputed range.
+If the result is negative, it means that its absolute value is the correct value ⇔ n has just one prime factor above the precomputed range.

 * ```spf.pi(n: int) -> n```
 Calculates *π(n)*.
 If *n > precalculated_n*, performs a new calculation.